-In the Sub Saharan Africa (SSA), food security1 remains a serious challenge (Sekabira et al., 2018).
-Due to over reliance on rain-fed agriculture as a source of livelihood, climate change is expected to compound this challenge especially for the poor in low and middle income countries across SSA (Black et al., 2013; IFPRI, 2017).
-It is estimated that by 2050, the combined effect of increasing temperatures, declining rainfall, frequent floods and droughts could result into average reduction of maize yields by 5 percent, and food availability in SSA will average 500 calories less per person (Dawit et al., 2017).
-For Uganda, understanding the impact of climate smart on food security, in the context of maize production is particularly vital because maize doubles as a major food and cash crop.
-Maize provides over 40 percent of the population's calorie requirements and has an annual consumption of about 23 kg per capita per year (Kagoda et al., 2016; UBoS 2017).
-However, on-farm maize yields no longer exceed 2.5 MT per hectare, against a potential of 5.0 to 8.0 MT per hectare due to unpredictable weather patterns, scarcity of adapted varieties and emerging diseases such as the maize lethal necrosis (Kagoda et al., 2016).
+In Sub-Saharan Africa (SSA), food security1 remains a serious challenge (Sekabira et al., 2018).
+Due to over reliance on rain-fed agriculture as a source of livelihood, climate change is expected to exacerbate this challenge, especially for the poor, in low- and middle-income countries across SSA (Black et al., 2013; IFPRI, 2017).
+It is estimated that by 2050, the combined effects of increasing temperatures, declining rainfall, frequent floods, and droughts could result in an average reduction of maize yields by 5 percent.
+Additionally, food availability in SSA is expected to average 500 calories less per person (Dawit et al., 2017).
+For Uganda, understanding the impact of Climate Smart Agriculture on food security is particularly vital in the context of maize production because maize is both a major food and a cash crop.
+Maize provides over 40 percent of the population's calorie requirements and has an annual consumption rate of approximately 23 kg per capita per year (Kagoda et al., 2016; UBOS 2017).
+Previous studies suggest a potential of 5.0 to 8.0 MT per hectare in Uganda, however, on-farm maize yields rarely exceed 2.5 MT per hectare, due to unpredictable weather patterns, scarcity of adapted varieties, and emerging diseases, such as maize lethal necrosis (Kagoda et al., 2016).

-Given the anticipated threats of crop yield reduction and food scarcity from the impact of climate change, past studies (Makate et al., 2016; Campbell et al, 2014; Nelson et al., 2009) have recommended scaling up use of climate smart agricultural (CSA) practices to lessen the impact on the livelihoods of the most vulnerable segment of the population and improve on achievement of sustainable development goal 2 of zero hunger.
-In this respect, Sauer et al. (2018), Manda et al. (2015) and Anderson et al. (2014) suggested that maize-legume intercropping benefits both farmers and the environment, through nitrogen-fixation and increased soil-carbon content, which helps to mitigate the effects of climate change.
-In addition, the adoption of improved maize varieties has been reported to impact smallholder farmers' wellbeing through boosting crop yields, food security and household income (Mason and Smale, 2013; Smale and Mason, 2014).
+Given the anticipated threats that climate change poses for crop yield and food security, past studies (Makate et al., 2016; Campbell et al, 2014; Nelson et al., 2009) have recommended increasing use of Climate Smart Agriculture (CSA) practices to mitigate the impact on the livelihoods of the most vulnerable segment of the population and work towards U.N.
+Sustainable Development Goal 2 of zero hunger.
+Sauer et al. (2018), Manda et al. (2015) and Anderson et al. (2014) suggest that maize-legume intercropping benefits both farmers and the environment through nitrogen-fixation and increased soil-carbon content, which helps mitigate the effects of climate change.
+In addition, the adoption of improved maize varieties has been reported to impact smallholder farmers' wellbeing through boosting crop yields, food security, and household income (Mason and Smale, 2013; Smale and Mason, 2014).

 Given the potential of CSA practices to address low crop yields and food insecurity issues, the main objective of the study is to examine the impact of CSA practices on food security.
-This question is important for Uganda where ensuring sustainable CSA practices and food security is of high policy relevance and where climate change instigated food insecurity is increasingly becoming a policy concern.
-Past studies (Manda et al., 2015; Wekesa et al., 2018; Sibhatu and Qaim, 2017; Jaleta et al., 2015; Maren et al., 2018; Teklewold et al., 2019; Nhat et al., 2019 Arslan et al., 2014; Kim et al., 2019; Van Asten et al., 2011) that attempted to examine the relationship between various CSA practices and food security, solely focused on estimating one dimension of food security i.e. food access.
+This question is of particular importance for Uganda due to the increasing concern of climate-instigated food insecurity and the policy relevance of sustainable CSA practices.
+Past studies (Manda et al., 2015; Wekesa et al., 2018; Sibhatu and Qaim, 2017; Jaleta et al., 2015; Maren et al., 2018; Teklewold et al., 2019; Nhat et al., 2019 Arslan et al., 2014; Kim et al., 2019; Van Asten et al., 2011) that examine the relationship between various CSA practices and food security, have solely focused on estimating one dimension of food security2 i.e. food access.
 Moreover, some did not use nationally representative data to examine the relationships.
-We fill these gaps by using three waves of nationally representative household dataset -the Uganda National Panel Surveys
+We fill these gaps by using three waves of datasets from the Uganda National Panel Surveys (UNPS) of 2015/16, 2018/19, 2019/20, collected by the Uganda Bureau of Statistics (UBoS))

-&lt;sup>1 Food security exists when "all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life" (FAO 1996).
+1 Food security exists when "all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life" (FAO 1996).
 Food security comprises four dimensions namely food availability, access, utilization, and stability.

-&lt;sup>2 The four commonly recognized dimensions of food security are food availability, access, utilisation, and stability.
+2 The four commonly recognized dimensions of food security are food availability, access, utilisation, and stability.